Last date modified: 2026-May-04

 - Select Edit.

-- If you want to allow a user the capability to create cases in Purview eDiscovery Premium, but not see other cases, then assign that user to the eDiscovery Manager role by following these sub-tasks, otherwise skip to step 6:
+- Assign that user to the eDiscovery Manager role by following these sub-tasks if you want a user to be able create cases in Purview eDiscovery Premium, but not see other cases.
+If not, skip to step 6:

 - Click the Choose users button.